thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

     See what the staff at Raceview State School had to say about their Christmas Party with us...
   testimonial: 'RACEVIEW STATE SCHOOL, Aus '
+meta:
+  description: >-
+    Celebrate this year's Christmas party sailing the beautiful Gold Coast with Sailing in Paradise.
+Packages for up to 30 people.
+Call Now 0438915222.
+  title: Gold Coast Christmas Party Cruise | Sailing in Paradise
 ---